selfhostmail/selfhostmail/README.md

 * dnsmasq or unbound or something to manage the wireguard clients and a script to keep it up-to-date
 * Make the password fields between the firezone and postfix DB tables be synchronized since they support the same password format!
 That would be cool.
 * Allow for an external postgresql definition for either firezone or postfix/dovecot
+* Post-install script for 'securing' the things we opened for installation to work properly (http fw rule, change ssh port, etc)

 ## IN PROGRESS